pfeiffea/NST-Clinic-CSDMS-2025/README.md

-The notebooks can be run locally if a user installs Anaconda and the landlab library on their computer.
+The notebooks can be run locally if a user installs Anaconda and the [landlab][landlab] library on their computer.
 All lessons are also available to run on [EarthscapeHub][jhub].
 Click this button: